Lucenor/encircuit/CONTRIBUTING.md

 - [ ] New ciphertext types implement required traits:
   - `Encryptable` - for encryption from plaintext
   - `Decryptable` - for decryption to plaintext
-  - `GateOps` - if the type supports Boolean operations
 - [ ] Add compile-fail tests ensuring no `ClientKey` leaks into server builds
 - [ ] Verify that server-side code cannot access client keys
 - [ ] Ensure proper separation of client/server responsibilities